totaking/Docs-1/en-us/Introduction/[English]-PlatON_consensus_solution.md

 In traditional BFT (PBFT, Tendermint), each block usually needs to go through a clear Pre-Commit and Commit phase before final confirmation:

-- **Pre-Commit: ** When a node receives N-f Prepare votes, it will broadcast Pre-Commit.
+- **Pre-Commit:** When a node receives N-f Prepare votes, it will broadcast Pre-Commit.
 Pre-Commit can be considered as confirmation of the Prepare phase.

-- **Commit: ** When N-f Pre-Commit votes are received, it indicates that all nodes agree on the specified message and submit it to the local disk.
+- **Commit:** When N-f Pre-Commit votes are received, it indicates that all nodes agree on the specified message and submit it to the local disk.

 In contrast, CBFT also has the two phases, Prepare and ViewChange.
 Each block has only Prepare vote, and has no clear Pre-Commit and Commit phase.
 So how to achieve block confirmation?
 The CBFT can be regarded as the pipeline BFT, and each prepareQC is a further confirmation of the previous block.

 ![three_phrase](PlatON_consensus_solution.assets/three_phrase.jpg)
-<center> Figure 7 CBFT confirmation process </ center>
+<center> Figure 7 CBFT confirmation process </center>

 As shown in FIG. 7, prepareQC (2) is used as the Pre-Commit stage of Block (1), prepareQC (3) is used as the Commit stage of Block (1), and Pre-Commit stage of Block (2).